Netcracker/DRNavigator/README.md

     ```

 3. Create CRD `sitemanagers.netcracker.com` and ValidatingWebhookConfiguration `site-manager-crd-validating-webhook-configuration`:
+    You can skip this part, if you add `crd.install=true` to helm installation.

     3.1.
 In case of integration with cert-manager, add the following annotation in CRD and ValidatingWebhookConfiguration, which helps to update caBundle in theirs webhook: